dikortis/LetsTalkETC/Episodes/Episode_12.md

-thank you and say maybe it maybe it maybe it maybe it should be on something light lightning with seg wit maybe it should be off Cain completely yeah and the risk should be mitigated by securing the height of your block chain because there's only so much room for proof at our current rate because if you keep making the block sizes larger you know propagation is going to be it's going to play a role I mean look there's nobody that could argue the propagation is faster with smaller payloads right yeah it's irrefutable imagine
+thank you and say maybe it maybe it maybe it maybe it should be on something light lightning with seg wit maybe it should be off Cain completely and the risk should be mitigated by securing the height of your blockchain because there's only so much room for proof at our current rate because if you keep making the block sizes larger you know propagation is going to be it's going to play a role I mean look there's nobody that could argue the propagation is faster with smaller payloads it's irrefutable imagine

 **Christian Seberino:**
- yeah you know
+ yes you know
 you just something just click with me if
-I could do your marketing for you just kidding for this so yeah you what you so you can have it both ways the conservative people that don't want to change Bitcoin because it works and and let's not mess with it the people that want the better credit card the better whatever they could use your system or something like it off chain and then so you have the best of both worlds right you don't have to mess with the first block chain system that works so wonderfully so that makes a lot of sense
+I could do your marketing for you just kidding for this so you can have it both ways the conservative people that don't want to change Bitcoin because it works and let's not mess with it the people that want the better credit card the better whatever they could use your system or something like it off chain and then so you have the best of both worlds you don't have to mess with the first blockchain system that works so wonderfully so that makes a lot of sense